 subcutaneously, as preferred by the cat's caregiver.
 The Hepar compositum

 was given once a week between the third and eighth weeks.
 The study found

 that all the cats improved in terms of behaviour (appetite etc.) and most

 of the cats had measurably better bloodwork within the first 1-2 weeks,

 although results were much less dramatic for those cats in end stage renal

 disease.
-80% of the owners involved in the
+80% of the caregivers involved in the

 study were very satisfied with